open-telemetry/opentelemetry.io/content/en/docs/contribute/_index.md

    The pull request no longer shows any conflicts.

+#### Merge requirements

+Pull requests are merged when they comply with the following criteria:

+- All reviews by approvers, maintainers, technical committee members, or subject matter experts have the status "Approved"
+- No unresolved conversations
+- Approved by at least one approver
+- No failing PR checks
+- PR branch is up-to-date with the base branch

+> **Important**
+>
+> Do not worry too much about failing PR checks!
+Community members will help you
+> to get them fixed, by either providing you with instructions how to fix them
+> or by fixing them on your behave.

 ## Open an issue

 If you want to suggest improvements to existing content or notice an error, open